 Underpinning man’s ability to do more than survive, but grow, learn and thrive – our most profound genius of community, society and culture are directly correlated to an ability to source sustenance to growing populations.
 Now, overfed yet increasingly hungry & malnourished, the past 40 years have forced consumers of the Western diet fatter, chronically more ill, and disconnected enough to their food-system that most have lost perspective to the primary purpose of the food we eat.
 As the World teeters on the cusp of a Malthusian catastrophe unlike no other, for the first time in history to realize resources and unbridled growth are increasingly finite, more mouths turn to conventional practice for nourishment, and instead receive food-systems taxing to soil, body & environment rife with backlash.

-As a primary motivation of food system reform, the adage ‘you are what we eat’ is uniquely accurate.
-But, as we’re quickly learning on this shrinking planet – modern food production is supremely taxing to not just our body, but shared soils, water and environment.
-The impact of what’s eaten is not just felt by the individual, it’s being felt by everyone and everything in an interconnected circular OneHealth system.
+As a primary motivation of food system reform, the adage ‘you are what we eat’ is increasingly apropos for a modern consumer.
+On this shrinking planet – current food production is supremely taxing to not just our body, but our soils, sweet & salt waters, biodiversity and the environment.
+The impact of what is eaten is no just felt by that individual; it’s being felt by everyone and everything in an interconnected circular one-shared-health-system.
 Throughout this site, and in the @WhatCost Food as Healthcare essay series, I cite many efforts to calculate a ‘true cost’ of cheap food.
 What I’ve come to realize is that the economics of food are not the roadblock, as many have warned, but instead that’s a short-horizon hurdle that presents opportunity to reevaluate how new perspective from externalized costs and additional potential values can be gained about food.
 Through greater awareness, accurate & just facts and reflection on working proven instances that have already embraced a future of regenerative agriculture & sustainable fisheries.